 If you want to travel from your home town to the next town, or even the next state, you don’t need much in the way of documentation.
 Some form of ID, usually your driver’s license, will suffice.
 But if you’re traveling to another country, you will need a passport and potentially a visa.
 You will also need a few other documents to help you out along the way.
-Here’s a look at travel documents for your upcoming vacation.
+Here’s a look at important travel documents you should bring on your upcoming vacation.

 Probably the most important travel document, the key to international travel is a passport.
 If you don’t already have one, US citizens can find the form, instructions and requirements for first time passport applicants here.
 This website also helps you find the nearest facility to go to to apply for your passport.
 If you already have a valid passport, renewal instructions can be found here.

 Many countries require that your passport is valid for at least 6 months from the end of your trip.
 If you’re planning an international trip, check the expiration date on your passport and get it renewed if it will expire within 6 months of your trip.

 Some countries require tourist visas for entry.
 Not only does this vary by destination country, but also by citizenship of you the traveler.
 Do your research well ahead of time so you know the entry requirements.

 Some countries will issue visas on arrival, while others do not.
 For those that do not, you will have to apply ahead of time.
 Follow all instructions exactly, and pay attention to any time restrictions.